edwellbrook/Shopping/readme.txt

 =============

 Completeness:     Although the plan was stripped down a little from what was
-                  orignally proposed, the core ideas and technologies have still been used.
+                  originally proposed, the core ideas and technologies have still been used.
 Within the revised plan, everything was built as I wanted however if I were to continue building out the project I would look into ways of allowing the mbed device to communicate wirelessly with the host system instead of just over serial.

-Coding:           Use of Docker to seperate components to better simulate real-
+Coding:           Use of Docker to separate components to better simulate real-
                   world use.
 All components compile without errors.
-Each component follows common programming patterns for the lanuage used (C++, node.js, Go).
-Could definately use better comments across the whole project.
+Each component follows common programming patterns for the language used (C++, node.js, Go).
+Could definitely use better comments across the whole project.

 Data Collection:  Customers are able to input their shopping list into the